John Root (politician)

 John Michael Root (June 24, 1937 – May 10, 2025) was an English-American politician.
 A member of the Republican Party and the Democratic Party, he served in the New Hampshire House of Representatives from 1996 to 1998.

 Life and career

 Root was born in London, the son of Jonathan and Margaret Root.
 At an early age, he emigrated to the United States with his mother, settling in Danbury, New Hampshire.
 He attended and graduated from Bristol High School.
-After graduating, he served in the armed forces during the Korean War, which after his discharge, he attended the University of New Hampshire, earning his degree in political science.
+After graduating, he attended the University of New Hampshire, earning his degree in political science.
 He was a second lieutenant in the United States Air Force.

 In 1994, Root ran as a Republican candidate for New Hampshire state senator from the 2nd district.
 He received 1,825 votes, but lost in the Republican primary election to candidate Ned Gordon, who won with 1,929 votes.

 Root served in the New Hampshire House of Representatives from 1996 to 1998.